Why Can’t Antidepressants and Recovery Go Together?

 Most recovery programs cite abstinence from drugs and alcohol as the best—possibly the only—way to overcome substance use disorder (SUD).
 As a result, stigma often surrounds the use of medication to help with MDD.

-“At first, I didn’t want anyone in my 12-step program to know that I was on antidepressants,” says John, a recovering alcoholic of four years who has MDD.
-“People [in my 12-step program] would say, ‘being sober means not taking mood altering drugs’ and I just assumed that meant antidepressants because, yeah, eventually taking them altered my mood.”
+“At first, I didn’t want anyone in my 12-step program to know that I was on antidepressants,” says John, who has MDD and has been in recovery for four years.
+“People [in my 12-step program] would say, ‘Being sober means not taking mood altering drugs’ and I just assumed that meant antidepressants because, yeah, eventually taking them altered my mood.”

 Alcoholics Anonymous (AA) provides literature to warn against the attitude John found in his 12-step group.
 It reads, “Because of the difficulties that many alcoholics have with drugs, some members have taken the position that no one in AA should take any medication.
 While this position has undoubtedly prevented relapses for some, it has meant disaster for others.”